 “I thought only redwoods could do that,” she spoke, still facing the window.
 She heard a crack and a sharp pain popped the right side of her head.
 She reached up to finger the spot and came away with a bloody hand.

 The fire department paramedics arrived first and then an ambulance.
-“Are you OK?” a young man in uniform asked.
-Tall, dark and handsome with the obligatory mustache, Sharalyn had wits enough to notice he could have been the calendar fireman of the month.
+“Are you okay?” a young man in uniform asked.
+He was tall, dark, and handsome, with the obligatory mustache.
+Sharalyn had wits enough to notice he could have been the calendar fireman of the month.